Attention: For Bookworm you have to use at least release 0.6.8.1. All previous releases will create an incomplete backup !

 sudo raspiBackupInstallUI.shto update the raspiBackup configuration or even to uninstall raspiBackup.

-Note: raspiBackups cron configuration file is located in /etc/cron.d/raspiBackup.
-Use the installer to update cron settings in there.
+Note: raspiBackups systemd configuration file is located in /etc/systemd/system/raspibackup.timer.
+Use the installer to update the systemd timer settings in there.
 Be careful when updating the file manually.
 This may cause the installer to become unable to update the config file.